nus-cs2103/website-base/admin/project-scope.md

    1. documentation follows a consistent style and presents a cohesive picture to the reader, and
    1. final project demo presents a cohesive picture to the audience.
 1. **Maintain product quality**: i.e. prevent breaking other parts of the product as it evolves.
 Note that bugs local to a specific feature will be counted against the author of that feature.
 However, if a new enhancement breaks the entire product, the whole team will have to share the penalty.
-1. **Manage the project smoothly**: i.e. ensure workflow, code maintenance, integration, releases, etc. are done smoothly.
+1. **Manage the project**: i.e. ensure workflow, code maintenance, integration, releases, etc. are done smoothly.
 </span>